-4.6.5 Appeals
+4.6.7 Appeals

-- If a student wishes to appeal, they must complete an Illness, Misadventure and Appeal Form. - For students in Years 7-9, an appeal may be heard by the Head Teacher Faculty when accompanied by contact from the parent or carer. - For students in Years 10 -12, students may submit an appeal with appropriate, independent documentation such as a Doctor's Certificate or Statutory Declaration.
-Appeals must be submitted directly to the relevant Deputy Principal.
-The appeal will be subject to the decision of the Stage 6 Assessment Appeals/Dispute Panel. - THS deems the following situations as grounds for an appeal: - the task has not been weighted in line with the NESA requirements - the task has not complied with the stated assessment program and/or assessment requirements - there has been a miscalculation or a clerical error when deciding the assessment mark - Refer to section 12.1 for further information regarding the Stage 6 Assessment Appeals/Disputes Committee and Review Panel.
+- If a student wishes to appeal, they must complete an Illness, Misadventure and Appeal Form. - For students in Years 10 -12, students may submit an appeal with appropriate, independent

+- THS deems the following situations as grounds for an appeal: - the task has not been weighted in line with the NESA requirements - the task has not complied with the stated assessment program and/or assessment requirements - there has been a miscalculation or a clerical error when deciding the assessment mark - Refer to section 12.1 for further information regarding the Stage 6 Assessment Appeals/Disputes Committee and Review Panel.

-4.6.6 Absence, illness/misadventure for group performances
+4.6.8 Absence, illness/misadventure for group performances